 Digital documents in the financial sector

 Only a few end customers today still want documents such as annual reports and brochures in paper form.
 For many, digital transformation means better responsiveness, as information is immediately available.
-The shift to online reporting could actually give financial translators more flexibility in negotiating deadlines.
+The shift to online reporting and invoice management software could actually give financial translators more flexibility in negotiating deadlines.
 With funds no longer having to allow time to print and send the reports, translators have more time to do their jobs before the documents are made available to investors worldwide.
 But in such a tightly regulated environment, the utmost care must be taken when implementing digital transformation.
 Translators in the financial sector are already very familiar with the complex and diverse financial rules of the individual countries.
 But with the advancing digitisation, they are facing new and interesting challenges.

 Translation for chatbots